hmarchen/S.A.T.S/README.md

 - made the 404 page prettier
 - implemented a seperate style sheet (javascript)

+### February 5, 2025
+- re-do of the login system to make it more mobile friendly
+- fixed formatting errors and styles associated with them

 # Welcome to your Expo app 👋

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).